How Drought Produces New Growth

 During the drought, the water level sank lower and lower and lower.
 We learned how deep the ponds are, for we saw birds wading in them.
 If the drought had continued much longer, we would have seen them completely empty.
 Indeed, some ponds did dry up.

 While this was happening, I noticed something interesting.
-The grass that surrounded the ponds became brown for lack of nourishment, but the dirt slopes of the pond, which were normally under water, sprouted with lush, green vegetation.
+The grass that surrounded the ponds became brown for lack of nourishment, but the dirt of the pond floor, which was normally under water, sprouted with lush, green vegetation.

 © 2000 by Terry A. Modica